Benign Autoencoders: Properties of Pools: Which Dimensions Get Compressed?

 We would now like to understand the fine properties of signal pools.
 Which states get pooled together?
 Is there an analytical way to describe $Pool(a)$ for a given $a?$ Theorem \ref{thm-unif} only implies that we can characterize $\Xi$ as $\Xi=\{a\in \R^L:\ a=f(\theta),\ \theta\in \Theta\},$ where $\Theta \subset\R^\nu$ is a lower-dimensional subset with {\it unknown properties} and $f$ is a Lipschitz map.
 Rewriting \eqref{bregman-proj} as

 one might be tempted to differentiate \eqref{attempt-aa} with respect to $\theta.$ Indeed, as $f$ is Lipschitz continuous, it is differentiable Lebesgue-almost everywhere by the Rademacher Theorem.\footnote{See, e.g., \cite{cheeger1999differentiability}.} However, differentiation in \eqref{attempt-aa} is only possible if the set $\Theta$ is ``sufficiently rich", extending ``in all possible directions."
 Establishing richness is extremely difficult.
 In this section, we use techniques from geometric measure theory to achieve this goal.
-Intuitively, Corollary \ref{dimension-pool} tells us that each $Pool(a)$ has dimension $M-\nu$ and hence $\Xi$ ought to have dimension $\nu$ because $\gO\ =\ \cup_{a\in \Xi}Pool(a).$ In the Appendix, we show that this is indeed the case using the theory of the Hausdorff dimension.
-Namely, $\Xi$ has a Hausdorff dimension $\nu.$ To the best of our knowledge, this is the first application of the Hausdorff dimension in economics.\footnote{See Proposition \ref{regularity} in the Appendix.} This Hausdorff dimension result gives enough richness to perform differentiation in \eqref{attempt-aa}.
+Intuitively, Corollary \ref{dimension-pool} tells us that each $Pool(a)$ has dimension $M-\nu$ and hence $\Xi$ ought to have dimension $\nu$ because $\gO\ =\ \cup_{a\in \Xi}Pool(a).$ This Hausdorff dimension result gives enough richness to perform differentiation in \eqref{attempt-aa}.
 The following is true.

 \begin{corollary}[Pools are low-dimensional sets] Let $conv(g(Pool(a)))$ be the smallest convex set containing $\supp(\gamma|a):$

 Then we have $dim(conv(g(Pool(a))))\ \le\ M-\nu_+(D_{aa}W(a)).$ In particular, if $D_{aa}W(a)$ has at least one strictly positive eigenvalue for any $a,$ then $conv(g(Pool(a)))$ has Lebesgue measure zero.
 If $g$ is locally injective and bi-Lipschitz,\footnote{$g$ is locally bi-Lipschitz if both $g$ and its local inverse, $(g|_X)^{-1}$ are Lipschitz for any compact set $X.$}then $Pool(a)$ also has Lebesgue measure zero for each $a.$ \end{corollary}